Aeishwaryab/Model-Predictive-Control/README.md

 **Np** is the prediction horizon <br/>
 **Nc** is the control horizon <br/>
 Np>=Nc<br/>
 Minimum value of Np for example 2 in **MPC002** is 4 and minimum value of Nc is 2.
-Otherwise the system becomes unstable.
+Otherwise the system becomes unstable. <br/>
+P.S. : Np = 5 and Nc = 2 is also unstable.
+(Reason unknown)